databrickslabs/overwatch/docs-compose/overwatch_docs/content/EnvironmentSetup/azure.md

 {{% notice info %}}
 [**Throughput Units**](https://docs.microsoft.com/en-us/azure/event-hubs/event-hubs-scalability#throughput-units)
 In almost all cases, 1 static throughput unit is sufficient for Overwatch.
-Cases where this may not be true are include cases where there are many users globally across many workspaces all moving through a single EH Namespace.
+Cases where this may not be true are include cases where there are many users across many workspaces sharing a single EH Namespace.
 Review the Throughput Units sizing and make the best decision for you.
 {{% /notice %}}

 Inside the namespace create an Event Hub

-##### Step 2
+#### Step 2
 Create an Event Hub inside your chosen (or created) EH Namespace.
 {{% notice info %}}
 [**Partitions**](https://docs.microsoft.com/en-us/azure/event-hubs/event-hubs-scalability#partitions)